mstephanou/ga-project-1/README.md

 # Project 1

-For my first project in the General Assembly Software Engineering Immersive Course, i was tasked to make grid-based game inspired by the classic arcade title **Frogger**, utilising the JaavaScript skills i have acquired up to this point.
+For my first project in the General Assembly Software Engineering Immersive Course, i was tasked to make grid-based game inspired by the classic arcade title **Frogger**, utilising the JavaScript skills i have acquired up to this point.

 ### Project Duration: 7 Days

-### Technologies Required: HTML, CSS, JavaScript ES6+
+### Technologies Required: HTML, CSS, JavaScript ES6

 ### Link to the game: [Frogger](https://mstephanou.github.io/ga-project-1/)